xpack-dev-tools/windows-build-tools-xpack/README.md

 This open source project is hosted on GitHub as [`xpack-dev-tools/windows-build-tools-xpack`](https://github.com/xpack-dev-tools/windows-build-tools-xpack).

-It is not a full multi-platform xPack but a Windows specific package, customised for the requirements of the Eclipse CDT managed build projects;
+It is a Windows specific package (not a full multi-platform xPack), customised for the requirements of the Eclipse Embedded CDT managed build projects;
 it includes a recent version of **GNU make** and a recent version of **BusyBox**, which provides a convenient implementation for `sh`/`rm`/`echo`.